-What HDR TVs are and why you should care
+HDR for TVs: What it is (and why should you care)

 Xbox streaming in HDR is currently limited to Netflix, but Microsoft has taken things a step further by including an Ultra HD Blu-ray drive built-in, meaning you get twice the bang for the buck — especially considering the Xbox One S is priced competitively with many UHD Blu-ray players currently on the market.

-The system does not, however, support native 4K Ultra HD content for gaming.
+The system does not support native 4K Ultra HD content for gaming.
 Instead, video is upscaled to 4K.
-On the bright side, HDR is supported for a number of games, including Battlefield 1, Gears of War 4, and Forza Horizon 3.
+That feature will be present on the upcoming Xbox One X, however.
+In the meantime, HDR is supported for a number of games, including Battlefield 1, Gears of War 4, and Forza Horizon 3.

 PlayStation 4 Pro